-- Nuclear power sites (Doel and Tihange); - Sites of Mol-Dessel (Belgoprocess 2 former SCK•CEN liquid waste treatment installation, Belgoprocess, Belgonucléaire and FBFC International); - IRE site: does not produce radioactive liquid waste in the environment but may reject noble gases and gaseous iodines in a controlled manner in accordance with its operating permit.
-The IRE is a public utility foundation and a major producer of radioisotopes used in nuclear medicine for diagnosis and therapy; - Tessenderlo NORM-industry (production unit for feed phosphates), which discharges 226Ra into the Grote Laak and the Winterbeek.
-The follow-up of these discharges is integrated into the general surveillance program of the Belgian territory.
-Furthermore, other NORM-sites or historically contaminated sites are also followed, either through measurements performed by the utility or through punctual interventions by the FANC, in particular within the framework of the " NORM monitoring " project.
+- Nuclear power sites (Doel and Tihange); - Sites of Mol-Dessel (Belgoprocess 2 former SCK•CEN liquid waste treatment installation, Belgoprocess, Belgonucléaire and FBFC International); - IRE site: does not produce radioactive liquid waste in the environment but may reject noble gases and gaseous iodines in a controlled manner in accordance with its operating permit; - Tessenderlo NORM-industry (production unit for feed phosphates), which discharges Ra into the Grote Laak and the Winterbeek.
+The follow-up of these discharges is integrated into the radiological surveillance programme.
+Furthermore, other NORM-sites or historically contaminated sites have been integrated in the radiological surveillance programme or are monitored under responsibility of the operator.

-Generally, the analysis of liquid discharges from the nuclear sites indicates that all these installations adhere to the limits imposed on them and more, in that the discharges are very much lower than the limits in question.
+Generally, the analysis of liquid discharges from the nuclear sites indicates that they remain well below the limits imposed on them.